-Marcus Sheridan grew his swimming pool company from less than 10,000 to 80,000 monthly visitors within 6 months and grew organic traffic by blogging 2 – 3 times a week.
+Marcus Sheridan grew his swimming pool company from less than 10,000 to 80,000 monthly visitors, within 6 months and he grew his organic traffic by blogging 2 – 3 times a week.

 When Marcus began to target long-tail keywords in his blog posts, everything changed.
 He said that “within hours of writing an article with specific keyword goals, we were showing up on the first page of Google.”

 If you want to write the best content that will rank well in Google, you have to target keyword phrases.
-Avoid stuffing keywords, or over-optimization.
-Ideally, put the keyword in your headline, but make sure it reads smoothly for your readers.
+Avoid stuffing keywords or over-optimization.
+Ideally, put the keyword in your headline, but make sure that it reads smoothly for your readers.

-The Google Panda 4.1 update was designed to penalize “thin” or shallow content by keeping it from ranking highly in Google.
+The Google Panda 4.1 update was designed to penalize “thin” or shallow content, by keeping lousy content from ranking highly in Google.
 A typical blog post or article should be at least 1000 words.
-But it’s not all about length, because several detailed articles still struggle to rank and retain their position in Google results pages.
+But, it’s not all about length, because several detailed articles still struggle to rank and retain their position in Google results pages.

 Before you write your content, it’s essential to understand your reader.
-Then niche down and focus on a particular problem that reader is struggling with.
+Then, niche down and focus on a particular problem that the reader is struggling with.
 Dare to solve that problem with your content – that’s another goal of combining SEO and copywriting.